wolfgangj/bone-lisp/README.md

 Bone is an interpreter for a lexically scoped Lisp-1.
 It is based on immutable values and does tail-call elimination.
-The special feature that distinguishes it from other Lisps is the semi-automatic memory management:
+The special feature that distinguishes it from other Lisps is the *semi-automatic memory management*:
 It uses explicit regions instead of garbage collection.

 It is inspired by Pico Lisp, R5RS Scheme, Forth, Common Lisp, Erlang and Ruby.

 It is currently written for 64 bit systems.
-It runs on GNU/Linux and should also work on other Unices.
+It runs on GNU/Linux and should also work on other Unices (with minimal porting).

 ## Why?

 Garbage collection is not a solved problem.
 It becomes extremely complex internally if you want to support multi-threading, avoid pause-times and handle large heaps well.
-But doing manual memory management is time-consuming and usually also error-prone.
+But doing manual memory management is time-consuming for the programmer - and usually also error-prone.
 Explicit regions are both very simple and very fast, but how far can one get with them?
 I want to find out, so I am developing this interpreter.